stakater/mto-docs/content/reference/webhooks.md

 | `vnamespace.kb.io` | `namespaces` | CREATE, UPDATE, DELETE | Ignore |
 | `vrolebinding.kb.io` | `rolebindings` | CREATE, UPDATE, DELETE | Ignore |

 The split in failure policy is deliberate.
-MTO's own resources fail closed, so a webhook outage stops tenants being misconfigured.
+MTO's own resources fail closed, so a webhook outage cannot let a tenant misconfiguration through.
 The webhooks on core Kubernetes resources fail open, so an outage degrades tenant isolation rather than blocking all namespace and RBAC activity cluster-wide.

 !!! warning
     Because `vnamespace.kb.io` and `vrolebinding.kb.io` use `failurePolicy: Ignore`, a webhook Deployment that is down means namespace and RoleBinding operations proceed unchecked.
 Monitor the webhook pods as a security control, not just an availability one.